 The LGB formally took control of governance back from United Learning on 1st September 2017.
 Prior to that the Board had only met in shadow form during the Spring and Summer Term 2017.

 Bronwen Tumani – Chair of Governors

 Bronwen is a National Leader of Governance and freelance governance consultant working for Barnet Partnership for School Improvement.
 Bronwen is also Chair of Governors at Foulds Primary School in High Barnet.
 Bronwen works for Judicial Appointments Commission as a fee paid panel member and for World Class Schools Quality Mark as the Assessment Manager.
 Bronwen has previously been a Non-Executive Director for an NHS Board and a leader within the HM Courts & Tribunals Service.
-Bronwen is English Subject Lead.
+Bronwen is English Subject Lead and the Safeguarding Governor.

 Jesse Stephens – Vice Chair

 Jesse is Vice Chair of Governors and leads on Behaviour for Learning and MFL.
 Jesse works for the Department for Education on academies policy and school improvement partnerships.
 Prior to that Jesse worked for United Learning in the school improvement team for 3 years and was previously a French teacher in a North London Academy for 3 years.
 Jesse grew up locally to the academy.

 Amy joined the LGB in June 2018.
 She grew up in Barnet and has previously served as Councillor for Underhill ward, adjacent to the Totteridge Academy.
 She has also been Labour Parliamentary Candidate for Chipping Barnet.
 Amy currently works as public affairs and policy manager at the University of Cambridge, with a particular focus on education and access to university.
 She leads on Behaviour for Learning at the LGB and has subject link responsibility for Drama, Art and Technology.